-In 2017, Thailand was Australia’s 9th largest trading partner, making up 3% of Australia’s total trade.
-Exports of goods and services reached A$5.8b in 2017 made up largely of gold, coal, aluminium and coal.
-But there has been a significant increase in demand for Australian fruit—Thailand is a major market for blueberries, strawberries and mandarins.
-On the other side of the ledger, there have been an estimated A$17.2b worth of imports from Thailand in 2017, dominated by passenger motor vehicles, tourism and heating/cooling equipment.
+Thailand is Australia’s ninth largest trading partner, making up 3% of Australia’s total trade.
+Exports of goods and services reached $7.8 billion in 2018, consisting mostly of crude petroleum, gold, aluminium and coal.
+But there has been a significant increase in demand for Australian agricultural products in recent years, including beef, milk, barley and wool.
+On the imports side, Australia purchased $17.9 billion worth of goods and services from Thailand in 2018, dominated by passenger motor vehicles, tourism, heating and cooling equipment and seafood.

-The volume of Thai tourists visiting Australia has risen strongly over the last two years, likely driven by the steady appreciation of the Bhat against the AUD.
+The number of Thai tourists visiting Australia has risen strongly over the last three years, in part supported by the steady appreciation of the Thai baht against the Australian dollar.

-In terms of foreign investment stocks, Thailand is a marginal investor in Australia, owning a portfolio of just A$3.1b in 2017 (less than 0.1% of the total foreign investment stock).
-Australia’s largest investors remain traditional markets—the US with A$897b, and the UK with A$481b.
+On investment, Thailand is a small investor in Australia, owning a portfolio of $6.9 billion in 2018 (0.2% of the total foreign investment stock).
+Australia’s largest investors remain traditional markets—the US with $940 billion, and the UK with $575 billion in 2018.